adammj/loss-functions/README.md

 ## Additional details

 The GeomeanTPRPPV was used for a significant fraction of the hyperparameter search, and performed quite well.
 However, once I figured out how to calculate the class-wise kappas using a simple equation, I switched to GeomeanKappa.
-This is because, mathematically, it should be a little closer to the desired metric, Cohen's Kappa (which is the weighted average of the class-wise kappas).
+This is because, mathematically, it should be a little closer to the desired metric, [Cohen's kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa) (which is the weighted average of the class-wise kappas).

 The `calculate_loss` is a separate function, and the `loss_confusion` matrix is stored, to aid some calculations that are done elsewhere in my training code.
 However, the loss function is a drop-in replacement for any other PyTorch loss function.